larsjuhljensen/JensenLab/_pages/training_stringapp.md

 Note that the retrieved network contains a lot of additional information associated with the nodes and edges, such as the protein sequence, tissue expression data, subcellular localization, disease score (**Node Table**) as well as the confidence scores for the different interaction evidences (**Edge Table**).
 In the following, we will explore these data using Cytoscape.

 Find the **disease score** column in the node attributes table (look at the last columns).
-Sort it by values to see the highest and lowest disease scores.
+Sort it by values to see the highest and lowest confidence scores.
 You can highlight the corresponding nodes by selecting the rows in the table, bringing up the context menu (right-click the selected rows) and choosing the **Select nodes from selected rows** option.
 You can also use the **Fit Selected** icon in the menu bar to zoom into the selected node (**View → Fit Selected**).

 _Give an example for a node with the highest and lowest disease score._